palakmahobiya04/Native_Soft_Task_2/README.md

 # Native_Soft_Task_2

 Build a simple CLI tool using Python that can perform useful tasks.
-Such as ToDo ;ist application , Calculator.
+Such as ToDo list application , Calculator.